gruntwork-io/terragrunt/_docs/rfc/scaffolding_new_modules.md

 customize the templates to their needs is important.
 The goal is to allow users to define their own standards as templates that then is used by their engineers to generate new configurations that conform to their standards, which may be different from Gruntwork standards.
-I envision Gruntwork providing a set of base templates that can be used by default, which can be overridden by either forking our `infrastructure-templates` folder or by building new ones from scratch.
+I envision Gruntwork providing a set of base templates that can be used by default, which can be overridden by either forking our `infrastructure-templates` repository or by building new ones from scratch.

 `terragrunt new` should support the following scenarios: